leafo/web_sanitize/README.md

 being mutated using the `replace_attributes`, `replace_inner_html`,
 `replace_outer_html` methods.

-Here's how you might conver all `a` tags that don't match a certain URL pattern to plain text:
+Here's how you might convert all `a` tags that don't match a certain URL pattern to plain text:

 ```lua